-The midterms will be in our usual classroom and during our class on Wednesday, Sep 26 and on Wednesday, Oct 31.
-The final will be during finals week, and the coordinates will be announced later.
-(The final is scheduled by the Office of the Registrar.)
+The first midterm will be in class, during class hours, on Wednesday, Oct 2.
+The second midterm will be in class, during class hours, on Wednesday, Nov 6.
+The final will be during finals week, as scheduled by the office of the registrar.